 Regional Eye Associates is proud to offer a retina specialist among our staff of qualified physicians.
-A retina specialist is a medical doctor trained as an ophthalmologist who has received additional fellowship training in diseases and surgery of the vitreous and retina.
+A retina specialist is a medical doctor trained as an ophthalmologist.
+One who has not only received additional fellowship training in diseases.
+But also, in surgery of the vitreous and retina.

 Gary J. Miller, MD, is the retina specialist at Regional Eye Associates.
 Dr. Miller joined Regional Eye Associates in 2011.
-He specializes in diabetic eye disease, macular degeneration, retinal detachment, macular holes, and many other vitreoretinal diseases.
+He not only specializes in diabetic eye disease.
+But also, macular degeneration, retinal detachment, macular holes and many other vitreoretinal diseases.

-Dr. Miller has successfully treated patients with retinal disorders and diseases and is an expert on conditions of the retina.
-He develops a personalized treatment plan for each patient, using his medical expertise combined with the latest technology available for treatment.
+Dr. Miller has successfully treated patients with retinal disorders and diseases.
+He is also an expert on conditions of the retina.
+He develops a personalized treatment plan for each patient.
+While, using his medical expertise combined with the latest technology available for treatment.

 What are Retina Problems I Should Know About?

-When this happens, the blood vessels begin to swell and leak, leading to significant vision loss if it’s left untreated.
+When this happens, the blood vessels begin to swell and leak.
+Which, leads to significant vision loss if it’s left untreated.
 However, with early diagnosis and treatment, patients can avoid further vision loss

 Macular edema occurs when there is fluid or swelling of the macula or central portion of the retina opposite the lens.
 It may also include fluid that collects underneath the macula.
 When this happens, it causes distortion and blurred vision.
-Macular edema has several causes, including diabetes, and can occasionally occur after cataract surgery
+Macular edema has several causes.
+Including, diabetes.
+Which can occasionally occur after cataract surgery

 Having a vitrectomy involves putting a gas bubble in the eye and removing the vitreous gel in the eye.
 This flattens the macular hole and keeps it in place while your eye heals.